DayleChettiar/UsageManager/README.md

 # This application allows us to manage usage information for a particular user.

-## First run the scriptSQL.sql file: from the command line, run the 'scriptSQL.sql' file as follows:
+## First run the scriptSQL.sql file:
+    From the command line, run the 'scriptSQL.sql' file as follows:
 ```
     >> source <path to the scriptSQL.sql file>/scriptSQL.sql
 ```
 This creates a database named 'UserUsage' and a table named 'User' in it with user = root and password = test

-## Then run the insertSQL.sql file: from the command line, run the 'scriptSQL.sql' file as follows:
+## Then run the insertSQL.sql file:
+    From the command line, run the 'scriptSQL.sql' file as follows:
 ```
     >> source <path to the insertSQL.sql file>/insertSQL.sql
 ```